kruserr/rustic-reader/README.md

 - Converts PDF to plain text
 - Justifies the plain text to specified column width
 - Centers the text based on the width of the terminal
-- Uses a minimalistic less like interactive reader
+- Minimalistic less like interactive reader with vim like bindings
 - Written in pure rust
 - Statically linked single binary executable
 - Cross platform